 Online Course Creation & Delivery

-Although you can sell online courses on both platforms, Kajabi has a better system and is created for that purpose.
+Although you can sell courses on both platforms, Kajabi has a better system created for that purpose.

 Its interface is designed for its subscribers to easily create, market, and deliver virtual products.